 A recent survey showed that 29% of consumers would prefer to use AR to view the product before they purchase it.
 The technology places virtual objects with the real world and retailers can use this feature to let customers have a try-and-buy experience.
 For example, an AR app can show the customers how the product will look on them.
 All it takes is selecting the item, and the app will superimpose it on the camera view to help customers make a better purchasing decision.

 A report from Capgemini revealed that 70% of emotionally engaged customers are willing to spend double on brands to which they’re loyal.
 Retailers can use AR apps to create such an emotional connection with customers and make shopping more exciting to drive sales.
 For example, Lego’s AR app displays the brand’s products as 3D animations that show product features in fun short stories.

 AR is on its way to becoming an essential part of customer experience in retails.
-That’s especially true to retailers targeting young customers – 69% of 18 to 24-year-olds are likely to shop with a brand that offers AR experiences.
+That’s especially true for retailers targeting young customers.
+69% of 18 to 24-year-olds are likely to shop with a brand that offers AR experiences.

 According to a recent study, 51% of consumers feel that retailers aren’t taking full advantage of the AR technology

 That’s why it’s high time you developed your own AR app.